Ajax JavaScript CSS HTML 5 Gecko XUL

 HTML 5, platforms of online applications

-To succeed to HTML 4, which is the current format of Web pages, the W3C, which sets the standards of the Net, has taken a specification started by the WHATWG.
+To replace HTML 4, as the format of Web pages, the W3C, which sets the standards of the Web, has taken a specification started by the WHATWG.

-This new format is implemented progressively by all browsers including Internet Explorer 9 is designed for Web applications and adds both new tags and new features.
-It is now an alternative to Flash and Silverlight.
+This new format is implemented progressively by all browsers is designed for Web applications and adds both new tags and new features.
+It is now a successor to Flash and Silverlight.

 Steve Jobs said for Apple: